EmmanuelAlonso/P2D/README.md

 HOW TO RUN:

-To run your code, write it in a text file and when you run the parse python script, write the name of the file(if in same directory) or the path to the file.
+To run your code, write it in a text file and when you run the parse.py python script, write the name of the file(if in same directory) or the path to the file.